dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 </p>

-Words exhibit a Zipfian distribution across documents.
+<br>Words exhibit a Zipfian distribution across documents.
 By that it is meant that:

 * A small number of words appear <u>each</u> in a lot of documents (high frequency words)